Skip to main content

 Help Stop Ebola.

-• We've reached more than 14,000 Congolese with infection prevention programming and installed scores of handwashing stations.
-Containment and education measures continue in nearly two dozen health zones.
+• We've reached tens of thousands of Congolese with educational programming and installed scores of handwashing stations in local communities.

 Through an education campaign, we are actively reaching thousands of people with information on disease risks and prevention.
 Our water, sanitation, and hygiene teams are establishing handwashing stations and instructing in proper sanitation and hygiene to prevent disease transmission.
 A team of 25 Samaritan's Purse DART members is serving in multiple communities.